-This exact configuration is not available in the UK and Australia.
-The base configuration in the UK has a 9th generation i7 and the same memory, storage and display.
-On the other hand, the base in configuration in Australia, while touting the same processor, memory and display, offers twice the storage.
+This specific configuration is not available in the UK and Australia.
+The starting configuration in the UK touts a 9th generation i7 instead, albeit with the same memory, storage and display.
+Meanwhile, the base configuration in Australia rocks the same processor, memory and display, but has twice the storage.

-You’ll likely be able to access those enhanced Nvidia graphics somewhere in between the extremes of the available configurations, as has been the case in the past.
-We do know that the minimum amount to get that gorgeous OLED display will be $2,018/£1,868/AU$3,499.
+You’ll likely to get access to those improved Nvidia graphics somewhere in between the extremes of the available configurations, as has been the case in the past.
+We do know that the minimum amount to get that stunning OLED display will be $2,018/£1,868/AU$3,499.

-Therefore, you’re looking at getting an impressive amount of performance out of this year’s Dell XPS 15 for not much more than an XPS 13 currently costs.
+So, you’ll likely see an impressive increase in performance out of this year’s Dell XPS 15 for not much more than the current price of the XPS 13.

 Design and display

-We’re ecstatic to see that Dell has finally moved the webcam from beneath the display to above it where it belongs, However, we’re disappointed to find out that just about nothing else in the Dell XPS 15’s design has changed.
-If Dell had already invested in moving this crucial design element, wouldn’t it have made sense to take the opportunity to revisit other facets of the XPS 15 look and feel as well?
+We’re happy to see that Dell has finally moved the webcam from below the display to its rightful place above it.
+Unfortunately, we’re also dissatisfied with just about everything else in the Dell XPS 15 (2019)’s design, as it had stayed largely the same.
+If Dell had already invested time and effort in changing one vital element in the design, wouldn’t it have made sense to take the opportunity to reassess other aspects of the XPS 15’s look and feel as well?

-We could, for example, do with either top-firing stereo speakers or a number pad on the keyboard to make up for that wasted space on either side of the keyboard.
+We would have loved, for example, to get either a set of top-firing stereo speakers or a number pad on the keyboard to utilize all that extra space on either side of the keyboard.

-Much to our disappointment, we’re only getting the same design as the last one or two models of this laptop: an aluminum-clad lid and base with a black carbon fiber palm rest surrounding the keyboard.
-There’s nothing evidently wrong with this design, but it also just looks and feels dated, especially next to the entirely fresh-looking and -feeling Dell XPS 13 and XPS 13 2-in-1 for 2019.
+Regrettably, you’ll pretty much have the same design as the last one or two models of this laptop: an aluminum-clad lid and base with a black carbon fiber palm rest enveloping the keyboard.
+This design has worked adequately for a while, but now it feels and looks a little antiquated, especially next to the completely fresh-looking and -feeling Dell XPS 13 and XPS 13 2-in-1 for 2019.

-That said, Dell did make some updates to the keyboard this year, if only to modify the font on the keys to something less robotic-looking and much closer to the hipness that is Helvetica.
-Not all unchanged aspects are bad, however.
-The travel has stayed at 1.3mm, and the feedback force feels strong after our brief testing.
-The trackpad remains unchanged as well, still glass-coated, not to mention as smooth and accurate as ever.
+To be fair to the XPS 15, however, Dell did give its keyboard a bit of adjustment this year, if only to revise the font on the keys so they’re not as robotic-looking and much closer to the hipness that is Helvetica.
+Also, not all unchanged aspects are bad.
+The travel stays the same at 1.3mm, and the feedback force feels as solid as ever after our brief testing.
+The trackpad has kept the same design as well, with glass coating, and just as smooth and accurate as ever.

-The real focus for Dell here was clearly in getting an OLED display into its leading ‘prosumer’ laptop, which was a valiant effort.
-The sizable 100,000:1 contrast ratio is immediately apparent upon looking at the display, with blacks that simply blend into the laptop’s thin bezels.
+Dell’s real focus here, obviously, was to furnish its leading ‘prosumer’ laptop with an OLED display, which was a bold effort.
+The sizable 100,000:1 contrast ratio is immediately evident upon looking at the screen, with blacks that simply fade into the laptop’s thin bezels.

-Dell tells us this display will help content creators with its 100% DCI-P3 color gamut, though it’s a bit less bright than other options at 400 nits max, leaning on that enhanced contrast ratio to pick up some slack left behind by the decrease in brightness.
+Dell informs us that this display is intended to support content creators with its 100% DCI-P3 color gamut.
+It’s not quite as bright as other screens at 400 nits max, leaning on that enhanced contrast ratio to pick up some of the slack left behind by the decrease in brightness.

-The laptop remains weighing just 4 pounds (1.8kg) with the standard display and 57 Watt-hour (Whr) battery, and now 4.5 pounds (2kg) with the OLED display and a 97Whr battery.
-Likewise, the laptop remains thin – just 0.66 inches (17mm) across the board.
-Lastly, ports on hand are the same, with two USB 3.1 ports, one USB-C port with Thunderbolt 3 and PowerShare, an HDMI 2.0 port, an SD card reader and a headset jack.
+The laptop also keeps the same weight at just 4 pounds (1.8kg) with the standard display and 57 Watt-hour (Whr) battery, and now at 4.5 pounds (2kg) with the OLED display and a 97Whr battery.
+Similarly, the laptop remains as thin as ever – just 0.66 inches (17mm) across the board.
+Lastly, the ports are the same, with two USB 3.1 ports, one USB-C port with Thunderbolt 3 and PowerShare, an HDMI 2.0 port, an SD card reader and a headset jack.

-There’s not much we can say about the performance that the new XPS 15 puts out – we’ll have to wait until we actually get a review unit tested.
-However, based on the laptop specs, we have a a good idea.
-The combination of Core i9 power across eight cores and GTX 1650 graphics is going to make this laptop a beast when rendering high resolution images and video content.
+There’s only so much we can say about the performance of the new XPS until we actually get a review unit put through its paces.
+That said, based on the Dell XPS 15 (2019) specs, we have a pretty good idea of what we can expect.
+The combination of Core i9 power across eight cores and GTX 1650 graphics is likely to make this laptop a beast when it comes to handling high resolution images and rendering equally high-res video content.

-Likewise, the laptop’s gaming performance will be enough for the professional who wants to squeeze in a Fortnite session on their lunch breaks or after work – or for a college student who wants to be taken seriously in class, but also play PC games on the weekends.
-Plus, the option for that much RAM just demands multitasking worthy of the hardware.
+Likewise, the laptop’s gaming performance should be able to handle a Fortnite session for the professional who wants to squeeze one in at lunch or after work – or any PC games, for that matter, if you’re a college student who still wants to be taken seriously in class.
+The amount of RAM this laptop offers simply demands multitasking worthy of the hardware.

-As for battery life, Dell promises up to a whopping 20 hours and 30 minutes of general runtime on an FHD model, more than 13 hours with the 4K model and more than seven hours on the OLED display.
-These numbers seem rather unbelievable to us, but again, only a full review will tell how accurate these numbers are.
+As for battery life, Dell promises quite a lot, allegedly lasting up to a whopping 20 hours and 30 minutes of general runtime on an FHD model, more than 13 hours with the 4K model or more than seven hours on the OLED display.
+These numbers seem a little too good to be true in our opinion, but again, only a comprehensive review will tell us how accurate these numbers really are.

-The Dell XPS 15 for 2019 certainly addresses what was probably the laptop’s most glaring flaw, the webcam placement.
-On top of that, Dell did update the internals extensively in almost every category, not to mention inherited the great bits from its predecessor.
+The Dell XPS 15 (2019) has addressed what was probably the laptop’s most annoying and glaring flaw – the webcam placement.
+Additionally, Dell has given its internal components a proper upgrade in almost every category.
+And, it’s done so while inheriting the great parts from its predecessor.

-We’ll save any further praise or condemnation in a full review, but right now, this is what we can say: what you’re looking at is a 15-inch laptop that’s set up to nail the basics and not much more.
+We’ll save any further praise or condemnation for the full review of the Dell XPS 15, but right now, we’ll leave it at this: what you’re looking at is a 15-inch laptop that’s set up to nail the basics and not much more.